jeftegoes/AwsOverview/Networking & Content Delivery/Amazon CloudFront.md

   - **Cookies:** None - Whitelist - All.
   - **Query Strings:** None - Whitelist - All.
 - Ability to add CloudFront HTTP headers and Custom Headers to an origin request that were not included in the viewer request.
-- Create your own policy or use Predefined Managed Policies.
+- Create our own policy or use Predefined Managed Policies.

 ## 3.4.
 Cache invalidations